 - Splitting of fractional shares is dependent on the brokerages the shares are held at.

 - Stock splits themselves do not make a company more or less valuable.
-However, investors interpret them in different ways, and it can ultimately affect the stock price in the short-term.
+However, investors interpret them differently, and it can ultimately affect the stock price in the short-term.